 Easy Cheese aka Trout Fishing in America

-Starts 30 feet right of Crack of Dawn and the next one to the right of Head Cheese.
-Up a short slab past 4 bolts to a dark, steeper section with a corner on the left and 3 more bolts to anchors.
+Start 30 feet right of Crack of Dawn and the next one to the right of Head Cheese.
+Go up a short slab past 4 bolts to a dark, steeper section with a corner on the left and 3 more bolts to anchors.

 7 bolts to a 2 bold anchor.